 Capital Region Water recognizes the financial hardship facing many of our customers.
-To assist those with limited incomes or struggling to pay monthly bills, Capital Region Water is developing a phased customer assistance program.
-The following programs are available to assist customers facing hardship:
+To assist those with limited incomes or struggling to pay monthly bills, Capital Region Water continues to expand the Customer Assistance Program.
+The following components are available to assist customers facing hardship:

 - Payment Plan Agreements: To help avoid further collection activity or interruption of service, customers may petition Capital Region Water for a payment plan agreement to make systematic, scheduled partial payments on an account balance.
 Payment schedules will be agreed upon by the customer and Capital Region Water.
 Details of this program can be found in the Collections Policy.